Asia > South Korea: Covid-19 and Travel

 Summary of the situation

-Negative PCR test is required for all countries.
+Negative PCR test is required for some travelers.

 • Masks are required in enclosed public places